diego-aslz/diego-aslz.github.io/_posts/2017-05-28-what-the-heck-is-a-12-factor-app.md

 ## #7 - Port binding
 > Export services via port binding.

-The services your app provide should be bound to a port, like 80 for HTTP services.
-The case here is that in development you'll access your service, for instance, via port 3000 and in production via port 80, but you **will** use a port.
+The services your app provides should be bound to a port, like 80 for HTTP services.
+The case here is that in development you'll access your services, for instance, via port 3000 and in production via port 80, but you **will** use a port.
 By explicitly declaring a dependency like Puma (see #2), you'll have that webserver library binding your service to a port.
 One app can have